kateBea/Resizeable-Array/README.md

-# Home-made-vector
+# Some vector
-Simple vector class
+std::vector but bad